IkuyoIkuyo/Formalizing/prompt12twostep.md

-# Prompt for algebra drafter
+# Prompt for algebra translator

 Suppose you are an expert mathematician and an expert in Lean4 and Mathlib.

-Your task is to generate a formal proof in Lean4 to prove the given formal theorem in Lean4 step by step.
-You must use Lean4.
-You will be provided with auxiliary information to improve the generation.
+1. Your task is to generate an informal proof in natural language to prove the given informal theorem in natural language step by step.
+You will be provided with auxiliary information to improve the translation.
+2. Then, generate the formal proof of the theorem.
+Utilize the informal proof written in the first task.
 Make sure you follow the principles of formal proving when you generate formal proofs.

 ## Auxiliary Helpful Information

-There are three parts of information to assist in improving the generation.
+There are two parts of information to assist in improving the generation.

 * The formal theorem, which is the goal of the entire proof.
 It is written in Lean.
 * The informal theorem.
 It is the explanation of the formal theorem in natural language.
-* The informal proof.
-It is the proof of the formal theorem in natural language.

 ## Principles of Formal Proofs